 The Importance of Rhythmic Coordinative Beat-Based Movement to Engage Executive Functions

-Research in the past 20 years has shown a meaningful relationship between moving in time to a beat in ADHD, Autism, dyslexia, dyscalculia and developmental coordination disorder.
+Research in the past 20 years has shown a meaningful relationship between moving in time to a beat and symptomology in ADHD, Autism, dyslexia, dyscalculia, and developmental coordination disorder.
+The ability to temporally coordinate an action with a predictable external event is known to be delayed for some children with neurodevelopmental challenges.

-Integrating research across the fields of kinesology, microbiology, neuroeducation, neuroscience and cognitive psychology, we have found that specific rhythmic coordinative activities engage the executive function systems in the brain (Vazou et al., 2020).
+Integrating research across the fields of kinesiology, developmental psychology, neuroeducation, neuroscience, and cognitive psychology, we have found that specific rhythmic coordinative activities engage the executive function systems in the brain (see Vazou et al., 2020).

-Over the past ten years, we have been developing cognitive coaching and beat-based rhythmic activities to prime the brains in our students.
-In the following cognitive-movement teacher & clinician training video you see our neuroeducation intern modeling an upper body pattern with a lower body pattern that switches sides every eight beats.
-This activity requires attention, memory, self-control, cognitive flexibility, beat saliency and motor coordination.
+Over the past ten years, we have been developing cognitive coaching and beat-based rhythmic activities to prime the brains of our students.
+In the following cognitive-movement teacher & clinician training video you see our neuroeducation intern modeling an upper-body pattern with a lower-body pattern that switches sides every eight beats.
+This activity requires attention, memory, self-control, cognitive flexibility, beat saliency, and motor coordination.

 CogniTap Rapid Neural Activation with Active Memory Components